You are here

 We offer a 13km beginner route called the Cayuga Trip... or a 13km intermediate route called the Oneida Run.
 Both trips are very scenic... bring your cameras!

 The Oneida Run is classified as intermediate... it is about 13km long.
 This canoe trip has about 6-7 short sections of fast water, 1km in total.
 The trip takes about 3-3.5 hours pending river current speed.
-This trip has no washrooms... so the biggest tree you can find.
-There are fresh water springs along the way and an island to stop for lunch.
+This trip has portapotties and a picnic site about 2/3 of the way down.
+There are fresh water springs along the way and an island to stop for lunch as well.
 This trip also goes through the Three Sisters... the oldest rail bridge from the 1850's... looks like something out of Lord of the Rings!
 There is a lookout on the top of the Three Sisters, which you can hike to from the river.
-This trip is $165 per raft plus $7.50 per person plus HST... includes raft, paddles, life jackets, dry bags for your camera & phones, shuttle upstream to the start point and a river map.
+This trip is $175 per raft plus $7.50 per person plus HST... includes raft, paddles, life jackets, dry bags for your camera & phones, shuttle upstream to the start point and a river map.

-At the start point you are fitted with life jackets and equipment… get a review of how to steer the raft.... then down the river you go rafting and swimming for the day.
+At the start point you are fitted with life jackets and equipment get shuttled up to the start point… get a review of how to steer the raft.... then down the river you go rafting and swimming for the day.
 There is enough room to bring your lunches in a food cooler to have a picnic along the way.

 Open 7 days a week from April til October... reservations required.